 Before we delve into the details of what makes the best Ethereum miner, let’s first clarify whether or not Ethereum mining is a venture you might wanna look into.

-Why you should be mining ETH
+Why should you be mining ETH?

 The goal of mining is to generate new Ether (ETH).
 Even though this might be the main incentive for miners, the process has another crucial role.